JumaryS/team-work/README.md

 oh man get ready to go up first. haha you were wrong, wanna go up next?
-IDK  when i get nervous I tend to tell pun jokes like what do you call a bear with no teeth.
+IDK  when i get nervous I tend to tell pun jokes like what do you call a bear with no teeth. hmm, i'm not sure, what DO you call a bear with no teeth?